Worklytics/psoxy/docs/deployment-migration.md

 This document describes how to migrate your deployment from one cloud provider to another, or one project/account to another.
 It does **not** cover migrating between proxy versions.

+Use cases:
+  - move from a `dev` account to a `prod` account (Account / Project Migration)
+  - move from a "shared" account to a "dedicated" account (Account / Project Migration)
+  - move from AWS --> GCP, and vice versa (Provider Migration)

+## Preparation

 ### Preserving Existing Infrastructure

 Some data/infrastructure MUST, or at least SHOULD be preserved during your migration.
 Below is